For Eagle Brothers: Production

-The series was developed under the working title Please Take Care of the Five Eagle Brothers! and is a family drama written by Goo Hyun-sook, directed by Choi Sang-yeol, and produced by DK E&M.
+The series is written by Goo Hyun-sook, directed by Choi Sang-yeol, and produced by DK E&M.

 On May 30, 2025, the series was extended for 4 additional episodes.

 On September 19, 2024, Yoon Park, who had been offered, has decided to appear.
 On October 11, Uhm Ji-won was reportedly positively considering.
 On October 25, Kim Dong-wan is reported to appear.
 On December 16, Uhm and Ahn Jae-wook were reportedly confirmed their casting.
 According to Xports News on the same day, Yoo In-young has been cast as the lead.
 The next day, Lee Pil-mo, Choi Dae-chul, Kim, Yoon, and Lee Seok-gi were revealed as the lineup of the five brothers.
 On the following day, Park Joon-geum, Kim Jun-bae, Choi Byung-mo, and Bae Hae-sun is reported to appear.
 On the day after, Park Hyo-joo, Yoo, Kim Seung-yoon, and Shin Seul-ki were reportedly confirmed to appear.